 Richard Brown joined the Company as Chief Executive Officer, Chairman and a Director on June 21, 2019.
 He resigned from the positions of Chief Executive Officer and Chairman, and was appointed as Chief Technical Officer of the Company as of March 11, 2020.
 He was appointed our Interim Chief Executive Officer on September 13, 2021.
 He received his B.S., M.S., and Ph.D. from Cornell University, all in Electrical and Computer Engineering in 2004, 2007, and 2010, respectively.
 His Ph.D. research was focused on advanced dielectrics for the passivation of microwave AlGaN/GaN HEMTs.
 After graduation, he was a founding member of the company that became Avogy, Inc., where he worked on the development of vertical GaN power devices for 2 years.
 Prior to the founding of Odyssey Semiconductor, Inc., the wholly-owned subsidiary of the Company, he co-owned JR2J, LLC, a semiconductor device prototyping business, as well as working as a visiting scientist at Cornell University researching GaN based HEMTs.
 Mr. Brown has over 18 years of semiconductor device experience, most of it specializing in topics relating to GaN devices.
-We believe that Mr. Brown's technical experience in the semiconductor industry and extensive knowledge of the Company from his current role as our Interim Chief Executive Officer and Chief Technical Officer qualify him to serve on our board of directors.
+We believe that Mr. Brown's technical officer and Chief Technical officer and Chief Technical officer and Chief Technical officer qualify him to serve on our board of directors.

 James Shealy has been Secretary and Treasurer of the Company since June 21, 2019.
 He is a co-founder of the Odyssey Semiconductor, Inc., the wholly-owned subsidiary of the Company, and JR2J.
 He received his BS from North Carolina State University in 1978, his M.S. from Rensselaer Polytechnic in 1980, and his Ph.D. from Cornell University in 1983.
 After earning his doctorate, Mr. Shealy held a dual appointment at Cornell University as a research associate and at General Electric as a principal staff scientist.
 In 1983 he co-founded, and has chaired, the biennial international workshop on OMVPE (organometallic vapor phase epitaxy), a technique used for growing semiconductor crystals.
-He joined the faculty in 1987 and is active in developing Cornell's laboratory research in compound semiconductor materials and related graduate courses
+He joined the faculty in 1987 and is active in developing Cornell's laboratory research in compound semiconductor materials and related graduate courses.

 John Edmunds has been a Director and Chairman of the Audit Committee since June 22, 2021, and became Chairman of the Board since September 22, 2021.
 Mr. Edmunds served as Chief Financial Officer and Chief Accounting Officer of Inphi Corporation since January 2008.
-He previously served as Chief Financial Officer of Trident Microsystems, a semiconductor company, from June 2004 to January 2008.
-Mr. Edmunds also served as Senior Vice President and Chief Financial Officer for Oak Technology, Inc. from January 2000 until it was acquired by Zoran Corporation in August 2003.
+He previously served as Chief Financial Officer for Oak Technology, Inc. from January 2000 until it was acquired by Zoran Corporation in August 2003.
+He continued to serve as Vice President and Chief Financial Officer for Oak Technology, Inc. from January 2000 until it was acquired by Zoran Corporation in August 2003.
 He continued to serve as Vice President of Finance for Zoran until June 2004.
 Mr. Edmunds started his career as a C.P.A. with Coopers & Lybrand in San Francisco and San Jose in 1980s.
 He holds a B.S. degree in finance and accounting from the University of California, Berkeley.
 We believe that Mr. Edmunds' financial experience qualifies him to be Chairman of our Audit Committee and that his financial and technical experience in the semiconductor industry and his leadership roles in other technology companies qualify him to serve on our board of directors.
 Since September 2001, Mr. Edmunds has also been serving as the interim part-time Chief Financial Officer of Mythic Inc., a late stage private artificial intelligence semiconductor company called in Redwood City, California.